Loading...

 This page is licensed: CC BY-SA / Gnu FDL

-This is a list of system variables that have been added in the MariaDB 10.5 series.
-The list does not include variables that are not part of the default release.
+This is a list of system variables that were added in the series.

 This page is licensed: CC BY-SA / Gnu FDL